imfatant/test/README.md

 Let's talk about connecting the peripherals now.
 A basic minimum configuration is likely to include:
 - An R/C receiver.
 - A GPS receiver (with or without integrated compass).
-- A radio modem for a bidirectional datalink, particularly at longer ranges.
+- A radio modem for a bidirectional data link, particularly at longer ranges.

-The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is available, but for anything more interesting, a dedicated radio datalink is recommended.
+The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is available, but for anything more interesting, a dedicated radio data link is recommended.
 Also bear in mind the type and placement of antennas that these items use.

 [dlkhdlfd] (./docs/bbblue_pinouts.jpg)